cai0920/DataBusters-2025/README.md

 # DataBusters 2025

-DataBesters challenge opened by NUS Data Science and Economic Student Committee 2025.
+DataBusters challenge opened by NUS Data Science and Economic Student Committee 2025.

 Description: This is a time series forecast and prediction on the Federal Reserve Economic Data (FRED) on whether an economic contraction will occur at Quarter 1, 2 and 4 in 2025.